Silicon tetrachloride: Reactions with other nucleophiles

-Reduction with hydride reagents afford silane.
+Reduction with hydride reagents affords silane.

 Comparison with other SiX4 compounds

 Uses

-Silicon tetrachloride is used as an intermediate in the manufacture of polysilicon, a hyper pure form of silicon, since it has a boiling point convenient for purification by repeated fractional distillation.
+Silicon tetrachloride is used as an intermediate in the manufacture of polysilicon, a hyper-pure form of silicon, since it has a boiling point convenient for purification by repeated fractional distillation.
 It is reduced to trichlorosilane (HSiCl3) by hydrogen gas in a hydrogenation reactor, and either directly used in the Siemens process or further reduced to silane (SiH4) and injected into a fluidized bed reactor.
 Silicon tetrachloride reappears in both these two processes as a by-product and is recycled in the hydrogenation reactor.
 Vapor phase epitaxy of reducing silicon tetrachloride with hydrogen at approximately 1250 °C was done: